rien333/numbersense-vae/thesis/README.md

 the parameters of a distribution that represents that feature space.
-Therefore, VAEs perform stochastic inference of the underlying distribution of the input data, instead of only creating some efficient mappping to a lower dimenstionality that simultaneously facilitates accurate reconstruction.
+Therefore, VAEs perform stochastic inference of the underlying distribution of the input data, instead of only creating some efficient mapping to a lower dimensionality that simultaneously facilitates accurate reconstruction.
 Now provided with statistical knowledge of the characteristics of the input, VAEs can not only perform reconstruction, but also generate novel examples that are similar to the input data